the-indian-dev/ysf-zl-remover-adder/README.md

 # ysf-zl-remover-adder
 It adds the line ZL or removes the line ZL.
-It works with YSF planes .dnm or .srf files.
+It works with YSF planes .dnm files.
 ## How to use

 Step 1 > Create a ```input``` and a ```output``` folder in same directory (Terminal ```mkdir input && mkdir output```).<br />